Purnendudutta/Gym-Management-System/readme.md

 http://localhost/gymclone/home/

-`ADMIN.PHP IS NOT PROPERLY SUITABLE FOR MOBILE DEVICES` `IN SOME PAGES NAVBAR TOGGLER IS NOT WORKING PROPERLY.`
+`IN THIS PAGES NAVBAR TOGGLER IS NOT WORKING`
+- Login
+- Register
+- Activity